Pet pre-nups: Is this the way forward for warring couples?

 Even though you might not like to think about what may happen if you and your partner split up, it can be a good idea to make sure that you’re protected if the worst does happen.
 This is particularly true for the things in your life which are most important to you, such as your pets.

-The UK is a nation of animal lovers, and many people are happy to admit that they miss their furry friends more than their partners when they go on holiday.
+The UK is a nation of animal lovers, and while most prefer their partners to their pets, many people are happy to admit that they miss their furry friends more than their partners when they go on holiday.
 In fact, 87 per cent of owners check up on their pet’s well-being whilst they are away, and some even like to speak to them on the phone, or via FaceTime or Skype.

 With this information in mind, it comes as no surprise that pet pre-nups are becoming as much as an everyday essential as pet insurance.
 In fact, research conducted by the charity Dog’s Trust showed that a third of couples would consider signing a pre-nup to clearly outline pet ownership in the event of a break up.